 - 9.1.4 Farm properties and smallholdings used for residential purposes The Municipality annually grants an additional rebate to owners of farm properties and smallholdings that are used for residential purposes.
 Such a rebate is in relation to the extent of rate-funded services that the Municipality renders in respect of such properties.
-For the 2013/2014 financial year the rebate is determined as 30%. - 9.1.5 Farm properties and smallholdings used for industrial, commercial and business purposes The Municipality annually grants an additional rebate to owners of farm properties and smallholdings that are used for industrial, commercial and business purposes.
-Such a rebate is in relation to the extent of rate-funded services that the Municipality renders in respect of such properties.
-For the 2013/2014 financial year the rebate is determined as 10%.
+For the 2014/2014 financial year the rebate is determined as 30%. - 9.1.5 Farm properties and smallholdings used for industrial, commercial and business purposes - 9.1.5.1 The Municipality may grant rebates to rateable undertakings that promote local, social or economic development within the municipal jurisdiction.
+The following criteria will apply: - (a) job creation in the municipal area; - (b) social upliftment of the local community; and - (c) creation of infrastructure for the benefit of the community. - 9.1.5.2 Rebates will be granted on application subject to: - - (a) a business plan issued by the directors of the company indicating how the local, social and economic development objectives of the Municipality are going to be met; - (b) a continuation plan issued by the directors and certified by the auditors stating that the objectives have been met and how they plan to continue meeting the objectives; - (c) an assessment by the municipal manager or his/her nominee indicating that the company qualifies. - 9.1.5.3 Council will consider all LED requests on an individual basis according to merits.
+For the 2014/2015 financial year the rebate is determined as 10% if it complies with the above.